Livonia, Michigan: Geography

 According to the United States Census Bureau, the city has a total area of 35.86 sqmi, of which 35.70 sqmi is land and 0.16 sqmi is water.

 The city has many creeks and rivers, but most notably majority portions of both Newburgh and Nankin Lake in the south and south-west.
 The two lakes are connected by both a river and Edward N. Hines Drive, known simply as Hines Drive by locals.

 Demographics

+2020 census

+The most reported ancestries in 2020 were: